 - Your surgical knee is likely to be uncomfortable during this phase.
-This is normal and expected due to the swelling and large amount of healing that is taking place. - Your job is to use regular cold therapy and your exercise schedule as described to decrease the swelling in your knee. - Prescribed exercises and hands on therapy will increase knee motion and help decrease your pain and inflammation.
+This is normal and expected due to the swelling and large amount of healing that is taking place. - Your job is to use regular cold therapy and your extension and flexion schedules as described to decrease the swelling in your knee. - Prescribed exercises and hands on therapy will increase knee motion and help decrease your pain and inflammation.